ParaToolsInc/ParaToolsPro/docs/GCP/blueprint.md

 --8<-- "examples/GCP/e4s-25.11-cluster-slurm-gcp-v6.annotations.md"

-## Allowing direct SSH from your workstation
+## Allowing Direct SSH from Your Workstation

 The default firewall rules created by [`modules/network/vpc`][vpc-module] permit SSH from [Identity-Aware Proxy (IAP)][iap] only.
-The "SSH" button in the GCP Console (which uses IAP) works without any extra configuration.
+The **SSH** button in the GCP Console (which uses IAP) works without any extra configuration.
 If you want to SSH directly from your workstation to the login node's public IP -- for example, to use `scp` for large file transfers, or because you prefer a local terminal over the browser-based IAP SSH session -- you must allow your workstation's IP address through the firewall.

 There are two equivalent options:

-### Option 1: add the rule to the blueprint
+### Option 1: Add the Rule to the Blueprint

 Edit the `network` module in your blueprint and add a `settings:` block listing the firewall rule.
 Replace `203.0.113.42/32` with your workstation's public IP (find it